Rachel2308/from-field-to-frame/TESTING.md

     * The sort by price button works to sort the artwork in both ascending and descending order.
     * All links on the cards work and take the user to the correct art detail page.
     * Page renders well on all screen sizes
+    * If user is superuser, "Add item of art" button is displayed

 * #### **Art Detail Page**